hamptonpieryc/website/content/docs/club-rules.md

 non-election and shall furnish an elected candidate with a copy of the Rules and Bye-laws of the Club and make request for such payments as are necessary.

-**4.12** Any member wishing to withdraw from the Club shall give writen notice of his or her desire to do so addressed to the Honorary Secretary.
+**4.12** Any member wishing to withdraw from the Club shall give writen notice of their desire to do so addressed to the Honorary Secretary.
 If no such notice is received after 7th January in any year, the member shall be liable to pay the subscription for the current year.
 Upon re-application by a past member the General Management Committee may, at its discretion, excuse payment of an